Minipeps/TwoPhase-Cuber/README.md

 ## Setup

-Runs on Python 3.4 (soon to be updated to 3.8), a config file is provided to create the Anaconda environment using the following command:
+Runs on Python 3.7, a config file is provided to create the Conda environment using the following command:

 ``` bash
 conda env create -f cuber-env.yaml